CallMeL/Empathetic-Dialogue-System/src/evaluation/README.md

 # Evaluation
 The **evaluation.ipynb** notebook is designed to evaluate multiple models using different metrics.
-It aims to identify the best-performing model based on specific criteria
+It aims to identify the best-performing model based on specific criteria.

 ## 1. Data Explanation
 The table below describes the different data sources and the corresponding models that were trained on them: